ClockGU/edu-backend/README.md

 `git remote add dokku dokku@djangodocker.example.com:djangodocker`

 ### Deployment
+Before actually deploying run `yarn production` and commit the new files.
 Deploying the `master` branch of the app is straightforward:

 `git push dokku master`